-Rolling Reserve is a method used by banks to create a buffer in case of bankruptcies, fraud and other incidents where the acquirer may lose money.
+Rolling Reserve is a technique used by banks to create a buffer in case of bankruptcies, fraud, chargebacks and other incidents where the acquirer may lose money.
 The buffer is made by withholding a percentage of revenue for an agreed period of time.
 After this buffer time, it will be released to the merchant.

-In the earlier times acquiring banks were more restrictive in their approach, favoring fixed reserves deposits or bank guarantees.
-Since it is mostly hard for businesses to find this capital, applications were often rejected by the acquirer banks.
+In the past, acquiring banks were more strict in their approach, favoring fixed reserves deposits or bank guarantees.
+Since this was next to impossible for businesses to find that capital funds, applications were often rejected by the acquirer banks.
 The rolling reserve is a way to allow businesses to build up their reserve rather than providing the required funds up front.

-An example could be that the acquirer bank withholds 20% of revenue over 60 days.
+An example, an acquiring bank holds 20% of revenue over 60 days.
 This means during the first 60 days of business the Merchant will receive a payout of 80%, with 20% being held back.
-Therefore on day 61 funds that were held back on the first day will be released.
-On day 62 funds held back from the second day is released, and so on.
+Therefore on the 61st day, funds that were held back on the first day will be released.
+On 62th day, funds held back from the second day would be released, and so on.

-There are several factors that can affect an acquirer’s decision in calculating a Rolling Reserve.
+Many factors can affect an acquirer’s decision in determining a Rolling Reserve.
 Such as business model, length of time in business, turnover, profitability, delivery period and any customer guarantees.

-Nowadays Rolling Reserve is only used to provide security for acquiring banks to facilitate VISA and MasterCard processing services.
-Rolling reserves are typically imposed upon high risk merchants because these businesses themselves are high risk businesses, so the banks have to find some way to lower the risk of losing money.
+These days, a Rolling Reserve is only used to provide security for acquiring banks to facilitate VISA and MasterCard processing services.
+Rolling reserves are typically imposed upon high-risk merchants because these businesses themselves are high-risk businesses, so the banks have to find some way to lower the risk of losing money.